What Is The Projection Defense Mechanism And How It Works

 We're Afraid People May Get Mad

 - Victim blaming.
 If someone is the victim of a crime, the projector may blame the victim.
 For example, if they had their goods stolen, the projector may say that it's their fault that they didn't have enough security.
-The projector may have done something bad in the past and is projecting.

 By being aware of the feelings you're projecting, you're taking the first step toward figuring out how you can deal with your flaws.
 For example, if you're projecting anger onto someone else, maybe you should look into anger management techniques.

 Once you are aware that you are projecting and why you are doing it, you can make efforts to stop it.
 Here are some suggestions:

 Self-Reflection: Spend time considering why you a tendency to behave in certain ways when placed in uncomfortable situations.
 By understanding why you feel a particular way through a nonjudgmental lens, you can take steps to change yourself and stop projecting.